Cwmtwrch: Governance

 Cwm-twrch is the name of the electoral ward which covers the western quarter of the Ystradgynlais community and includes Cwmtwrch Isaf to the south and Cwmtwrch Uchaf to the north.
 In 2004 a slice of the neighbouring Neath Port Talbot ward of Ystalyfera, bordering Cwmtwrch Isaf, was transferred to the Cwm-twrch ward.
 The ward elects one county councillor to Powys County Council.

 A Cwmtwrch & Gurnos ward is represented by up to four town councillors on Ystradgynlais Town Council.

 Sport

 Cwmtwrch is home to the rugby union team Cwmtwrch RFC, a Welsh Rugby Union affiliated club with over a hundred years of history.
-A resident was Clive Rowlands, former Wales national rugby union team captain, who also managed both the national team and the British Lions.
+A notable resident of the village was Clive Rowlands, former Wales national rugby union team captain, who also managed both the national team and the British Lions.

 The village football team, Cwm Wanderers A.F.C., is long established and successful, having won the Neath Premier Division on 16 occasions.
 They have also won 15 cups, making them the most successful team in the league's history.

 Golf is played at Palleg Golf Club which is located in Lower Cwmtwrch.
 A mountain course, it was extended to eighteen holes through lottery funding.